MridulNegi2005/earnapp-chrome-closer/README.md

-2) Follow the link to download earnapp+ https://cdn.brightdata.com/static/earnapp-plus-setup-1.402.245.exe If you think the link is ssus.
+2) Follow the link to download earnapp+ https://cdn.brightdata.com/static/earnapp-plus-setup-1.402.245.exe If you think the link is sus.
 You can open there official download page : https://help.earnapp.com/hc/en-us/articles/12456135504657-How-much-will-I-get-paid-for-EarnApp-and-what-are-the-requirements-and-restrictions-

 3) Install the program and then choose Fixed income mode when they ask you.